pubnub/pubnub-mcp-server/resources/sdk_docs/php_channel-groups.md

 # Channel Groups API for PHP SDK

-Channel groups bundle channels under a named group.
-You can subscribe to a channel group to receive messages from all its channels.
-You can't publish to a channel group; publish to individual channels instead.
+[Channel groups](/docs/general/channels/subscribe#channel-groups) bundle many [channels](/docs/general/channels/overview) into a named group.
+You can subscribe to a channel group to receive messages from all channels it contains.

-Note: All operations below require the Stream Controller add-on enabled for your key in the PubNub Admin Portal.
-See the support page for enabling add-ons.
+##### Channel group operations
+- You can't publish to a channel group—only subscribe.
+- To publish, send messages to individual channels.

 ## Add channels to a channel group[​](#add-channels-to-a-channel-group)

+##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the PubNub [Admin Portal](https://admin.pubnub.com/).
+See the [support page](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).

 Adds channels to a channel group.

-- Maximum number of channels: You can add up to 200 channels per API call.

 ### Method(s)[​](#methods)

+`Adding Channels` is accomplished by using the following method(s) in the PHP SDK:

+##### Maximum number of channels
+You can add up to 200 channels to a channel group per API call.

 ```
 `1$pubnub->addChannelToChannelGroup()